GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/index.md

 # Preparing VM for Gluu Server Installation
 ## Overview
 Thank you for your interest in the Gluu Server!
-This document will provide instructions for preparing your VM for a standard Gluu Server deployment.
-Once the server is ready, move on to the [installation instructions](../installation-guide/install.md).
+Below are instructions for preparing your VM for a standard Gluu Server deployment.
+Once your server is ready, move on to the [installation instructions](../installation-guide/install.md).

-Good luck and welcome to the community!

 ## System Requirements